nest-desktop/nest-desktop/docs/user/usage-advance/activity-chart-graph.rst

 By default, a raster plot of the spike times as well as a time histogram of spikes is displayed.

 .. seeAlso::
-   - :ref:`Use controller for activity graph<controller-sidebar_activity-chart-controller>`
+   - :ref:`Use controller for activity graph<controller-sidebar-activity-chart-controller>`